genome/analysis-workflows/README.md

 ## Docker Images

 The master branch specifies `DockerRequirement` for each tool in the workflow.
-All available on [DockerHub](https://hub.docker.com/u/mgibio/):
+All available on mgibio DockerHub: https://hub.docker.com/u/mgibio/

 [![DOI](https://zenodo.org/badge/64162512.svg)](https://zenodo.org/badge/latestdoi/64162512)